isomerpages/sportsg-corp/media-centre/media-release/_posts/2016-08-07-post-Over 500000 Singaporeans Celebrate National Day Through GetActive! Singapore.md

 Beyond National Day, it is hoped that all Singaporeans will continue to stay active and to keep to challenging themselves and others in the community through the ActiveHealth tracker.

-For more information and to get the latest daily numbers, visit: https://www.myactivesg.com/activehealth
+For more information and to get the latest daily numbers, visit [https://www.activehealth.sg/](https://www.activehealth.sg/).

 **Staying active beyond getting active**

 Closing off the action-packed week at GetActive!
 Singapore’s final event, more 18,000 people gathered at one of the heartlands of Singapore, the Jurong East field next to the MRT, for a birthday bash fitness work-out led by ActiveSG instructors.

 Ms Tracy Tan, 32, Programme Executive, who was at GetActive! @ Heartlands (Jurong) with her mother, husband and two daughters aged 3 years old and 15 months to join in the festivities said, "We were shopping around saw that there's a Getactive!
 Singapore event happening.
 This is a very good initiative, as it helps us to keep ourselves healthy and age actively.